From Kane Mar, here is a good summary of thoughts and approaches to doing Agile performance reviews.

 - Prototype Not Shippable: A Scrum team should attempt to produce production-quality, “potentially shippable” software right from the very first Sprint.
 Building prototype code just delays the inevitable need to write production code.
 Similarly, wireframes, detailed designs and other similar tools should also be avoided.

 - Distributed Team: Although Scrum does not officially require team members to be collocated in a “war room”, the reality is that any distribution of team members (even just into separate cubicles) has a huge negative impact on transparency and communication, which in turn has a huge impact on productivity and quality.
+Here is a YouTube video on distributed Scrum teams.

 - Directive ScrumMaster: The ScrumMaster needs to be a facilitator who supports the team in learning self-organization, and the Scrum rules.
 The ScrumMaster should never succumb to the temptation to suggest how a team member does his or her work, nor what task next to work on.

 - Changing Team Membership: Scrum is a framework for creating high-performance product development teams.
 If the membership of a Scrum team changes, it forces that team to re-start the Forming-Storming-Norming-Performing sequence.
 If the team is in Norming or Performing, then changing team membership for any reason is a waste of quite an investment.
+Here is a YouTube video on changing Team Membership.

 - Non-Scrum Roles on the Scrum Team: It is very common for an organization to create a Scrum team without changing the official title and duties of the people who are members of that team.
 For example, a person who is a Project Manager might be given the responsibilities of the Product Owner without an official change of title.
 Scrum teams should only have a ScrumMaster, a Product Owner, and Team Members.
+Our video about the roles on a Scrum team explains why!

 - Giving Up On Quality: Scrum has very high demands on teams regarding the quality of their results: “potentially shippable software”.
 It is easy for a team or organization to fall back on the crutch of defect tracking software instead of maintaining extremely high levels of quality at all times (due to pressure to release features).